tharittk/dist-kv-raft/README.md

 - [x] Lab 5: Sharded KV (Shard Controller, Data Movement, Garbage Collection)

-Just so you know, I try my best not to tell the actual working code line-by-line, as it is beneficial for people who take the class, for leisure or grade, to go through a debugging session themselves instead of following thought-through pseudocode.
+👉 Just so you know, I try my best not to tell the actual working code line-by-line.
+It is beneficial for people who take the class, for leisure or grade, to go through debugging themselves instead of following a thought-through pseudocode.

 ## The Core: Raft Consensus Algorithm

 At the core of any fault-tolerant system is a consensus algorithm.
 I implemented the [Raft consensus algorithm](https://raft.github.io/), which provides a way for a group of servers to agree on a single, ordered log of operations, even in the face of failures.